shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Chainlink-VRF-on-Polygon(Matic)-using-Remix IDE.md

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img9.png)

-Click on the `getRandomNumber` button.
+Click on the "getRandomNumber" button.
 You should see a Metamask popup.
 Click on Confirm to confirm the transaction.

-When the transaction is successful, click on the `randomResult` button and you should see a random number that is not zero!
+When the transaction is successful, click on the "randomResult" button and you should see a random number that is not zero!

 **Note:** It may take around 1 min for random number to change.